bh90210/models/README.md

 ## Quick Use

-_complete examples can be found in the [examples](https://github.com/bh90210/elektronmodels/tree/master/examples/) folder._
+_A complete example can be found in the [example](https://github.com/bh90210/elektronmodels/tree/master/example/) folder._

 _The relevant cycles/samples manuals' part for this library is the `APPENDIX A: MIDI SPECIFICATIONS`._